earliswell/Earl_is_well/content/02. Causal Inference/Causal Inference, 6.5.1 When Should you Cluster Standard Errors? New Wisdom from the Econometrics Oracle.md

 - What should you do?
 - you could try estimating your model with these three different clustering approaches, and see what difference this makes.
 - Their advice: Whether or not clustering makes a difference to the standard errors should not be the basis for deciding whether or not to cluster.

+- Instead, under the sampling perspective, what matters for clustering is **how the sample was selected** and whether there are clusters in the population of interest that are not represented in the sample.